eriksf/biocontainers-tacc/README.md

-# Biocontainers @ TACC
+# BioContainers @ TACC

-Search the BioContainers modules that are installed on TACC's compute resources at: [Biocontainers @ TACC](https://biocontainers.tacc.utexas.edu/search)
+Search the BioContainers modules that are installed on TACC's compute resources at: [BioContainers @ TACC](https://biocontainers.tacc.utexas.edu/search)

 ## To start up the service